wovo/hwcpp/docs/hwcpp-targets.md

 The Due has two USB connectors.
 Both can be used to power the board.
 The 'native' USB connector connects directly to the atsam3x8e USB interface.
-The 'programming' USB connector connects to an dedicated AVR chip that takes care of programming the atsam3x8e.
+The 'programming' USB connector connects to a dedicated AVR chip that takes care of the USB interface and programming the atsam3x8e.
 This programming process is started by setting the USB-serial interface to 1200 baud, so take care not to use that baudrate in your application.
 The programming process can be done hands-off.